 The Committee on Science held a full meeting at the house of Mrs. King, last week.
-Mrs. Mary A. Newton had a valuable paper on Photography, tracing the various improvements in the "Art preservative of all Arts," and illustrated by a multitude of beautiful specimens, some of them taken by Mr. Newton, President of the Photographical Association by a new conjustion of the ical Association, by a new application of the instantaneous process, by which any thing in rapid motion can be distinctly pictured.
-Mrs. King gave an excellent essay upon "Borrowing Trouble," and a discussion closed the day.
+Mrs. Mary A. Newton had a valuable paper on Photography, tracing the various improvements in the "Art preservative of all Arts," and illustrated be a multitude of beautiful specimens, some of them taken by Mr. Newton, President of the Photographical Association, by a new application of the instantaneous process, by which any thing in rapid motion can be distinctly pictured.
+Mrs. King gave an excellent essay upon Mrs. King gave an excellent essay upon "Borrowing Trouble," and a discussion clos-

 An eloquent and powerful protest against war and the social evil, has just been issued in a novel called, "My Solomon," by Mrs. L. M. Bronson, of this city.
-As a work of fic-tion the plot is skillful and absorbing, and the chief character, Magdalena, is a noble creation.
-But, aside from that, it has a purpose; it is a plea for purity, couched in ringing tones of warning against the desolation which sweeps over society, because of the violation of Divine Laws.
+As a work of fiction the plot is skillful and absorbing, and the chief character, Magdalena, is a noble creation.
+But, aside from that, it has a purpose. pose; it is a plea for purity, couched in ringing tones of warning against the desolation which sweeps over society, because of the violation of: Divine Laws.